cersonsky-lab/cbe710-notes/lecture_files/Lecture19.md

 $$\underline{U}(\underline{S}, \underline{V}) = f_1(\underline{S}, \underline{V}) \label{eq3.2}$$

 to within a constant prefactor that would not matter since we only care about changes in energy.
-Referring back to Postulate 1, this expression satisfies the condition that the properties of any equilibrium state can be expressed as a function of two independently variable parameters - in this case, $\underline{S}$ and $\underline{V}$.
+Referring back to {term}`Postulate 1`, this expression satisfies the condition that the properties of any equilibrium state can be expressed as a function of two independently variable parameters - in this case, $\underline{S}$ and $\underline{V}$.
 Fortunately, we can